-In addition to criminal charges, victims can sometimes sue abusers for damages caused by the abuser.
+In addition to criminal charges, victims can sometimes sue abusers for monetary damages caused by the abuser.
 The area of civil law dealing with the intentional or negligent harming of another person is known as tort law.
 Tort cases are not usually suitable for pro se litigants, so it is recommended that people wishing to bring a case to court seek the assistance of an attorney.
-The information below provides some background on some of the causes of action that may be available.
+The information below provides a summary of some of the causes of action that may be available.

-Civil suits offers abused people the opportunity to redress the injury and hold abusers accountable by seeking compensatory and punitive damages.
+Civil suits offer abused people the opportunity to redress the injury and hold abusers accountable by seeking compensatory and punitive damages.
 A civil claim requires proof that it is “more probable than not” that the tortious injury occurred.
 Tort claims often rely upon common (judge made) law, and so require research into past legal cases.
-A lawyer should consider whether a tort action is warranted in a domestic violence case in addition to any divorce or other financial proceeding.
+A tort action may be warranted in a domestic violence case, divorce, or other financial proceeding.

 Interspousal Tort Immunity

-In the past, the courts held that a husband and wife could not sue each other because legally they were one person.
+In the past, the courts held that a husband and wife could not sue each other because, legally, they were one person.
 This doctrine was called interspousal tort immunity.
-In a series of cases, the courts in Maryland have mostly abandoned the interspousal immunity doctrine.
-Two cases that give the history of interspousal tort immunity are: Lusby v.
-Lusby, 283 Md.
-334; 390 A.2d 77 (1978) and Bozman v.
-Bozman, 376 Md.
-461 (2003).
+In a series of cases, the courts in Maryland have abandoned the interspousal immunity doctrine.
+Two cases that give the history of interspousal tort immunity are: Bozman v.
+Bozman, 830 A.2d 450 (Md.
+2003) and Lusby v.
+Lusby, 390 A.2d 77 (Md.
+1978).

 Has the abuser assaulted or battered his or her intimate partner or spouse?